filipealvesr2019/atomic-builder-nextjs/README.md

 ## 🤝 Contributing

 Open Source projects live by their community!
-If you found a bug or have a feature idea (like a new cool Widget), feel free to open an **Issue** or submit a **Pull Request**.
+If you found a bug or have a feature idea, feel free to open an **Issue** or submit a **Pull Request**.

 ---
 *Built with ❤️ for the Next.js Community.*